ubicalico/resalechecker3000/README.md

 "Why don't you run a node.js app?"
 This is meant to be lightweight and in a language that I fully comprehend.
 Have you ever tried debugging in JS?
 "Why don't you add some visualisations?"
 Procrastination.
 "data.gov.sg already has a data explorer, why I need to build my own with this?"
 You try that and let me know how that works out for you.

+## Disclaimer
+The project leverages information from data.gov.sg.
+Adhere to the [API limits](https://guide.data.gov.sg/developer-guide/api-overview/api-rate-limits) and use it responsibly.
+Don't let your AI agents poll it endlessly.
+Creating a publicly accessible on your local machine increases your surface area for malicious actors.
+Ensure you have the correct firewall configuration before running and exposing this application from your local machine.